On the sign recovery by LASSO, thresholded LASSO and thresholded Basis Pursuit Denoising: Numerical comparisons of sign estimators

-When the sign $S(\beta)$ satisfies the irrepresentability condition, then by Theorem \ref{CI} one may select a tuning parameter $\lambda_L$ so that for sufficiently large $\beta$, $\P(S(\hat{\beta}(\lambda_L))=S(\beta))$ is arbitrarily close to any given value (say $0.95$).
-According to the irrepresentability curve associated with the matrix $X$, applied in Setting 1 in Section \ref{subsection}, the irrepresentability condition is satisfied with probability close to 1 when $\beta$ contains $k=5$ nonzero elements.
-Thus, in this setting, we can chose $\lambda_L$ such that the average value of the upper-bound given in Theorem \ref{CI} is equal to $0.95$.
-In other words, $\lambda_L$ is chosen so that $\E_S(\zeta_{X,\lambda_L,S})=0.95$, where $S$ is a random sign vector having a uniform distribution over the set $\{s\in \{-1,0,1\}^p \mid {\rm card}({\rm supp}(s))=5\}$.
-The computation of this value gives $\lambda_L=81.18$.
-Since under the remaining scenarios of our simulation study the irrepresentability condition is typically not satisfied and thus the FWER can not be controlled at a low level, we decided to use the same value $\lambda_L=81.18$ for all our simulations.
+If $S(\beta)$ satisfies the irrepresentability condition, then Proposition \ref{CI} in the Appendix implies that one can choose a tuning parameter $\lambda_L$ such that, for sufficiently large $\beta$, $\P(S\left(\beta(\lambda_L)\right)=S(\beta))$ is arbitrarily close to a given value from $(0,1)$ ({\it e.g.} $0.95$).
+According to the irrepresentability curve in Figure \ref{curve1}, the irrepresentability condition is satisfied with probability close to 1 if the elements of $X$ are iid $\mathcal{N}(0,1)$ random variables and $\beta$ contains $k=5$ non-zero elements.
+Therefore, in this setting, we choose $\lambda_L$ such that the probability of sign recovery converges to 0.95 and the probability of at least one false discovery (Family Wise Error Rate, FWER) converges to 0.05 when the signal magnitude tends to infinity.
+Since the irrepresentability condition is not satisfied for the remaining scenarios in our simulation study and thus the FWER cannot be controlled at a low level, the performances of LASSO are not reported.